 With rare exceptions, the source of the ignition could not be determined by remaining evidence but was only inferred from plausible mechanisms.
 Most incidents have not been satisfactorily replicated in the laboratory, but incidents involving superinsulation, where the palladium oxide getter or mechanical impact were viewed as likely sources of ignition and the submerged pump where friction is suspected, stand out as exceptions.
-In many of the incidents, circumstances indicated that hydrocarbons were involved as the promotion medium and perhaps even the ignition source, with acetylene being viewed as a probable candidate since it needs only a low energy shock such as mechanical impact or static electricity to initiate a violent decomposition reaction.
+In many of the incidents, circumstances indicated that hydrocarbon contamination was present, ignited, and kindled the aluminum.
+Acetylene is one probable ignition source since it needs only a low energy shock such as mechanical impact or static electricity to initiate a violent decomposition reaction.